 Other price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate risk or currency risk), whether caused by factors specific to an individual investment, its issuer, or all factors affecting all instruments traded in a market or market segment.
 All investments present a risk of loss of capital.
 This risk is managed through a careful selection of investments and other financial instruments within the parameters of the investment strategies.
 Except for certain derivative contracts, the maximum risk resulting from financial instruments is equivalent to their fair value.
 The maximum risk of loss on certain derivative contracts such as forwards, swaps and futures contracts is equal to their notional values.
 In the case of written call (put) options and short futures contracts, the loss to the Fund continues to increase, without limit, as the fair value of the underlying interest increases (decreases).
-However, these instruments are generally used within the overall investment management process to manage the risk from the underlying interest, cash cover and/or margin that is equal to or greater than the value of the derivative contract.
+However, these instruments are generally used within the overall investment management process to manage the risk from the underlying investments and do not typically increase the overall risk of loss to the Fund.
+This risk is mitigated by ensuring that the Fund holds a combination of the underlying interest, cash cover and/or margin that is equal to or greater than the value of the derivative contract.
 Note 9 summarizes the Fund's exposure, if applicable and significant, to other price risk.